 Swim with Sea Turtles

-The Hawksbill sea turtle is the most common species that you will see during your snorkeling or scuba diving excursions in the Maldives.
+The Hawksbill sea turtle is the most common species that you will see in the Maldives.
 However, there is a chance that you could spot one of the other species as well.
-Unfortunately most sea turtles are on the endangered species list so it is important to respect these creatures and help protect them from going extinct.
+Unfortunately most sea turtles are on the endangered species list.
+Therefore, it is important to respect these creatures and help protect them from going extinct.

 While in the Maldives you can increase your chances of a sea turtle encounter by taking a specific tour to a nearby reef.
 Most local Maldivian’s know the location or reef where sea turtles are frequently seen and will take you there on a tour.